 Landlords are typically responsible for paying for the maintenance and repair of common areas used by several tenants, such as lobbies, elevators, parking lots and gardens.
-However, tenants are often responsible for reimbursing the landlord for their pro rata share of operating expenses.
+However, tenants are often responsible for reimbursing the landlord for their pro-rata share of operating expenses.

-6.10 Payment for Services, Utilities and Telecommunications
+6.10 Payment for Services, Utilities, and Telecommunications

-Telecommunications and utilities are typically paid for by the tenants.
+Telecommunications and utilities are typically paid by the tenants.
 Each tenant's space is either metered or submetered for electricity, or the tenant reimburses the landlord for electric costs pursuant to a formula.

 The charges for heating, ventilation and air conditioning (HVAC) depend on how the property is engineered.
 Each tenant may have its own cooling system, or the tenants may be served by a building-wide cooling system during business hours and subject to significant charges for after-hours HVAC.
+Tenants may also control supplemental HVAC systems to provide overnight cooling, typically for IT and telecom installations.

-6.11 Insuring Real Estate that is the Subject of a Lease
+6.11 Insuring Real Estate that Is the Subject of a Lease